Culture is a main sticking point for companies struggling with disengagement, turnover and low morale.

 Think of it in terms of physical fitness.

 Recognition is like physical strength, and gratitude is the practice that makes it stronger.

-Just like weightlifters build their strength over time with a daily regimen of lifting, your company leaders strengthen their ability to show effective recognition through daily gratitude practice.
+Just like weightlifters build their strength over time with a daily regimen of lifting, your company leaders strengthen their ability to show effective employee reward and recognition through daily gratitude practice.

 And it’s a practice that keeps going.
 Think about it — weightlifters don’t just stop lifting once they’ve reached their goal; they have to maintain their strength.